notaika/BCIThttps-hackathon/README.md

 ## Long Term
 - Make templ.it() as a multi-purpose template app.
 Expand from folders to doing text/doc file structures
+- Add the ability to create multiple structures from a template at the same time.
+Include word-replacement for folder names.
+E.g assignment{one} (one is replaced with the numbers 1-5 over five iterations)

 # Credits and Honourable Mentions
 **Aika Manalo** - CST Term 1